-You have the opportunity to extend your Master’s in Industrial Engineering & Management with another master’s at UT, for example with Applied Mathematics or Civil Engineering.
+You have the opportunity to extend your Master’s in Biomedical Engineering (BME) with another master’s at UT, for example with the Master’s in Applied Physics, Industrial Design Engineering, Nanotechnology or Electrical Engineering.

 A double master’s programme is always tailor-made.
-If you’re interested in combining the Master’s in IEM with another master’s, please contact the programmes' study adviser for your options.
-Your plan for combining two master’s needs approval from both Boards of Examiners.
-For the Master's in IEM the study advisers are:
+If you’re interested in combining this Master’s with another master’s, please contact the study adviser for your options.

 Excellent students can take part in one of our Master Honours Programmes: an extracurricular, broadening programme of 15 EC.
 Such a programme gives you, alongside your Master’s, the opportunity to enrich your knowledge, skills, and experiences outside your own discipline.
 Upon successful completion of the programme, you receive a certificate and an Honours Pin.

 We advise you to start with your Master's first, before applying for a Master Honours Programme.
 A couple of months of studying will help you to decide whether a Master Honour Programme will be feasible for you.
 You can discuss this option with your study adviser.

 If you do decide to apply for an Honours programme, note that acceptance is based on a selection procedure.
 Honours programmes are aimed at master's students who are among the top 10% of their class.

 Curious about what students have to say about our Honours programmes?
 Check out the video below.